-In the discovery phase, you also conduct a competitive analysis to understand the competitors in the market thoroughly and then define your unique value proposition.
+In this step, you also conduct a competitive analysis to analyze the strengths and weaknesses of your competitors and then define your unique value proposition.
 For instance, the global music app market is highly competitive with dominant players like Spotify, Apple Music, Pandora, and more.
 Therefore, it is crucial to find your niche and develop an app that beats the competition.

 Types of Music App